 Textbook requirements may vary from one teaching period to the next.

 This subject introduces you to a variety of events and issues which influenced the lives of colonial Australians, as well as the continuing historiographical debates which surround them.
 It also introduces you to various sources and methods used to study Australian history.
 Through case studies and detailed source analysis, you will learn about topics ranging from the origins of European settlement to frontier relations, convicts and the gold rushes, as well as the city and the bush, bushrangers, women, workers and Federation.
 This subject complements the knowledge gained in HIST151 but can also be studied as a standalone subject.

-Assessment 1 Reflective Exercise: 500 words.
-Relates to Learning Outcomes 4-6 Assessment 2 Workbook: 1500 words.
-Relates to Learning Outcomes 1-5 Assessment 3 Essay: 2000 words.
+Assessment 1: Short Answer Exercise: 500 words.
+Relates to Learning Outcome 1 Assessment 2: Essay Planning Exercise.
+1000 words.
+Relates to Learning Outcomes 1-4 Assessment 3: Essay.
+2000 words.
 Relates to Learning Outcomes 1-4 Assessment 4: Reflection Exercise.
 500 words.
 Relates to Learning Outcome 5